oracle-samples/maa/apps-unlimited/PeopleSoft/dr_scripts/Wrapper/README.md

 ## Overview

 These wrapper scripts coordinate the execution of the basic task scripts.
-They also coordinate enabling or disabling the replication using the srync replication scripts.
+They also coordinate enabling or disabling the replication using the rsync replication scripts.
 They are designed to be called from external components such as Full Stack DR cloud service but can be run manually if needed.

 The wrapper scripts currently have the calls to the rsync scripts commented out.
 Once the rsync scripts under the Replication folder are running properly, uncomment out the calls to the rsync scripts.